AdamSpannbauer/minimal_python_package/README.md

 ### What makes a package?

 `__init__.py` is the magic sauce to change a directory of Python files into a package.
 For instance, the IDE PyCharm has an option to create a new Python Package, and this option creates a directory with a single file in it, `__init__.py`.
+In this repo, the package is the directory `my_pkg`, take a second to look in the folder and the files' contents.
+We have 2 files containing functions and then the good ole `__init__.py`.

+In the `__init__.py` we can specify how users can reach our functionality.
+For example, core functionality might be listed out here so users can access easier.
+In this package the area functions might be considered more core because they're listed in `__init__.py`.
+Note in `example_using_pkg.py` how this effects how we interact with the area vs perimeter functions.

 ### Importing code